adlnet/xAPI-Spec/xAPI.md

 <a name="def-experience-api" />

 __Experience API (xAPI)__: The API defined in this document, the product of "Project Tin Can".
-A simple, lightweight way for any permitted actor to store and retrieve extensible learning records, learner and learning experience profiles, regardless of platform.
+A simple, lightweight way for any permitted Actor to store and retrieve extensible learning records, learner and learning experience profiles, regardless of platform.